timbertson/gsel/README.md

 # Known issues:

-The gui is not very polished.
+The gui has a lot of rough edges.

 There's no integration with editors.